richardyang/AuxiliumBot/README.md

 1. Create an application in the Discord developer portal and obtain the token.
 You can follow this handy instruction guide: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token
 2. Install Python 3.6+, we suggest using Anaconda: https://www.anaconda.com/distribution/#download-section
 3. Clone this repository on the machine you are hosting the bot
 4. Install dependencies by running `pip install -r ext/requirements.txt`.
 This will install the dependencies for ALL components.
-If you don't want to use all of the components (e.g. Core, Theta, FFXIV) you can install the partial dependencies by running `pip install -r ext/req_COMPONENT.txt` and replace COMPONENT in the filename with the one you want.
+If you don't want to use all of the components, you can install the partial dependencies by running `pip install -r ext/req_COMPONENT.txt` and replace COMPONENT in the filename with the one you want (e.g. Core, Theta, FFXIV).
 5. Edit the `CONFIG` file with your favorite text editor, and follow the instructions outlined in the file to properly configure your bot.
-6. Start the bot using `python run.py`!
+6. Start the bot using `python run.py` in the root directory.
-7. [OPTIONAL] By default, AUX stores data in a SQLite database.
+7. [ADVANCED/OPTIONAL] By default, AUX stores data in a SQLite database.
 If you have a large server, you may want to set up a dedicated MySQL database.
 Once done, you can fill out the connection information in the `CONFIG` file.

 ## Support
 If you need any assitance with the bot, find any bugs, or would to request a new feature, please join our Discord server: https://discord.gg/YSntuFn